Electronic Waste Requirements for Solid/Hazardous Waste Facilities and Haulers/Transporters

 - January 1, 2015 - from any person.

-- Beginning January 1, 2012, an owner or operator of a solid waste management facility or hazardous waste management facility must educate users of such facility on the proper methods for the recycling of electronic waste.
+- An owner or operator of a solid waste management facility or hazardous waste management facility must educate users of such facility on the proper methods for the recycling of electronic waste.
 Such education shall include:

 - providing written information to users (i.e. residents, businesses, waste haulers/transporters, etc.) of such facility regarding the proper methods for recycling electronic waste; and